4d/docs/website/translated_docs/es/ORDA/entities.md

 *   Each entity has an internal locking stamp that is incremented each time it is saved.
 *   When a user or process tries to save an entity using the `entity.save( )` method, 4D compares the stamp value of the entity to be saved with that of the entity found in the data (in the case of a modification):
     *   When the values match, the entity is saved and the internal stamp value is incremented.
     *   When the values do not match, it means that another user has modified this entity in the meantime.
-The save is not performed and an error is returned.
+No se guarda y se devuelve un error.

-The following diagram illustrates optimistic locking:
+El siguiente diagrama ilustra el bloqueo optimista:

 1. Dos procesos cargan la misma entidad.<br><br>![](assets/en/ORDA/optimisticLock1.png)